 And although the money in your savings account is liquid, that accessibility may be a problem.
 If our money is readily available, we are more likely to spend it.

 The advantages and disadvantages of having a savings account can mean different things to different people.
-But, having some cash reserve for the times ahead is essential to living a healthy financial life.
+But, having some cash reserve for emergency situations is essential to living a stable and healthy financial life.

 Savings accounts are a great way to manage that kind of reserve.
-Be sure to study all of the savings options available to you.
+However, CreditNinja suggests you study all of the savings options available to you.
 And most importantly, pick a savings account option that you can stick with.
 The best thing you can do for your future is to start planning for it right now.

 And if you need more information on how to open a bank account with bad credit, check out the rest of the CreditNinja Dojo!